swaroopg92/penpa-edit/README.md

 3. Open: opens a new TAB with the same url
 4. URL_short:
 	1. First create an URL using one of the three methods described above.
-	2. Click on "Copy".
-	3. Click on "URL_short" (It will open a new TAB).
+	2. Click on "URL_short" (It will open a new TAB, URL is automatically copied to your clipboard).
-	4. Paste the URL (CTRL + V on windows).
+	3. Paste the URL (CTRL + V on windows).
-	5. Click "Shorten"
+	4. Click "Shorten"
 4. Cancel: close the window

 * Extra Options (puzzle_output_file -> GMPuzzle output:)